 But an open house also gives you information beyond just the surface appeal of a home.
 It can give you clues to structural issues, the level of home maintenance it’s received, and how popular it is with potential buyers.
-That is, if you know what to look for as you walk through, rather than just admiring some great use of subway tile or a charming farmhouse sink.
+That is, it can if you know what to look for as you walk through, rather than just admiring some great use of subway tile or a charming farmhouse sink.

 Here, learn about what to expect at an open house and how to get the most out of attending one.